 The Two-Step Process for Pesticide-free Roses

 Please note that these steps should be accomplished almost simultaneously, with predatory mites being introduced in warm weather, right after insectary gardens have been planted.

 To get started, I found several areas in my yard that could be converted to insectaries.
 My first was a sizable spot where we had previously grown raspberries; my second was a new garden that I planted for the first time in 2015.
 Then, I opened up small areas in each of my rose gardens for insectary plantings.
 In one case, I removed several roses and replaced them with insectary plants.
 Here's how that little garden segment looked in 2014, with oregano, bachelor buttons, cosmos, dill, yarrow and a few other things to attract beneficials (Buck's Prairie Harvest is to the right).
 When I took this picture, the insectary was teeming with wasps, bees and other beneficial insects that were nowhere to be found in my gardens the previous year:

 Below is the insectary garden that replaced my raspberry patch.
-Note the mating Monarchs on the lobelia; a great example of what happens in an insectary garden.
+Note the mating Monarchs on the verbena; a great example of what happens in an insectary garden.

 Below is my new insectary bed, which was planted in 2015;

 And Here is a picture of an Angelica plant in action in the "raspberry" insectary, in 2015.
 This one attracts large numbers of parasitic wasps, minute pirate bugs, lady beetles, syrphid flies and tachinid flies; all very important beneficials in the fight against spider mites, thrips, aphids etc. Note that there were at least three wasp varieties on the plant when this picture was taken.